-

 The short answer to this question is that yes it is sometimes possible.
 If they agree to work, paying to delete letters can be rather useful for deleting the negative entries on your credit report.
 However, there is no guarantee of success in a venture and this has been evidenced as follows.

-Numerous credit experts opine that paying for delete letters works in some cases, but not in others depending on the general type of the creditor or the collection agency.
-While some creditors and agencies offer an option to pay for deleted proposals are accepted, others have a strict no-tolerance policy.
+Numerous credit experts opine that paying for delete letters works in some cases, but not in others, depending on the general type of the creditor or the collection agency.
+While some creditors and agencies offer an option to pay for deleted proposals that are accepted, others have a strict no-tolerance policy.

 Although creditors and agencies have the same perception about pay-for-delete arrangements, their perceptions are different.
 Some consider it immoral and fear that their other customers may not pay back the money again.
 Some accept pay-for-delete agreements as long as the consumer is willing to pay in full.